Land Worth Saving

 The People Behind Amelia Forever

-Thanks to the citizens’ interest in pursuing conservation efforts on the island, NFLT’s existing partnerships with Amelia Tree Conservancy, the City of Fernandina Beach, Nassau County, and the Tourist Development Council burgeoned into a community-wide effort to protect the island’s precious natural resources.
+Thanks to the citizens’ interest in pursuing conservation efforts on the island, NFLT’s existing partnerships with the Amelia Tree Conservancy, the City of Fernandina Beach, Nassau County, and the Tourist Development Council burgeoned into a community-wide effort to protect the island’s precious natural resources.

 In 2019 the Amelia Forever Committee was formed to launch a fundraising and marketing initiative to preserve lands in need of protection.
 The Committee consists of Amelia Island residents who provide strategic direction on which properties to pursue and help bring land conservation to fruition through garnered support.